liverealitygames/sample-website/README.md

 ### Tech Stack

-- I used Bootstrap/Django/Postgres/AWS as those are the tools I am most comfortable with.
-I am not married to them and they do cost more money and require more maintenance than other options (AWS especially).
+- I used Bootstrap/Django/Postgres/GCP as those are the tools I am most comfortable with.
+I am not married to them and they do cost more money and require more maintenance than other options (GCP especially).

 ### Installation Notes